cxs-css/cxs/README.md

 cxs.reset()
 ```

-Note: CXS does not currently have a mechanism for rehydrating styles on the client, so use with caution in universal JavaScript applications.
+Note: cxs does not currently have a mechanism for rehydrating styles on the client, so use with caution in universal JavaScript applications.

 ## API

-Calling the `cxs` function returns a CXS rule object.
+Calling the `cxs` function returns a cxs rule object.

 ```js
 import cxs from 'cxs'